evo-biomech/replicAnt/Epic_Mega_Grant/proposal_draft.md

 replicAnt is the centrepiece of an interconnected suite of open-source tools we have built for 3D animal data:

-**scAnt** (239 GitHub stars, 45 forks) — An open-source, low-cost 3D scanning platform for creating high-fidelity digital models of arthropods and other small animals. scAnt provides the 3D models that feed into replicAnt.
+**scAnt** ((https://github.com/evo-biomech/scAnt)) — An open-source, low-cost 3D scanning platform for creating high-fidelity digital models of arthropods and other small animals. scAnt provides the 3D models that feed into replicAnt.
 Published in *PeerJ* (2021).

-**OmniTrax** (39 stars) — A Blender Add-on for deep learning-driven multi-animal tracking and pose estimation.
+**OmniTrax** (https://github.com/FabianPlum/OmniTrax) — A Blender Add-on for deep learning-driven multi-animal tracking and pose estimation.
 Detection and pose models trained on replicAnt synthetic data are deployed in OmniTrax for real-world experiments.
 Published in *JOSS* (2024).

-**SMILify** — A framework extending parametric body modelling (analogous to SMPL for humans) to arbitrary animal body plans.
+**SMILify** (https://github.com/FabianPlum/SMILify) — A framework extending parametric body modelling (analogous to SMPL for humans) to arbitrary animal body plans.
 SMILify learns species-specific shape spaces from 3D scan collections (via scAnt), replicAnt generates the synthetic training data for SMILify's neural inference networks, and SMILify reconstructs dense 3D pose and shape from video.
-Currently demonstrated in ants (80 species), stick insects (3 species), and mice.
+Currently demonstrated in ants (80 species), stick insects (8 species), and mice.

 Together, these tools form a complete pipeline: **physical specimen → 3D scan → parametric model → synthetic training data → trained neural network → 3D behavioural analysis**.